The bi-dimensional Directed IDLA forest: Far particles do not touch central strips

 Denoting by $N^{\mbox{ {good}}}=\ell_{\mbox{ {max}}} - N^{\mbox{ {bad}}} $ the number of good annuli, it follows from the above inequality and from the definitions of $r$, $\ell_{\mbox{ {max}}}$ that

 Thus

 where $c_0=1+\frac{5\eta_0}{16}$.

 Now, for $i=1,\ldots,nM$, let us call particle $i$ the $i$-th particle which is sent from the interval $J_{M,k}$.
 The main idea to prove Lemma~\ref{le:ProbaEMk} is to use the fact that, if particle $i$ hits the strip $\Z_M$ then, according to Equation \eqref{eq:proportioNgood}, it necessarily has to cross a large number of good annuli.
-But, as we will see in Lemma~\ref{le:crossinglemma}, for each new good annulus that particle $i$ meets, it has probability at least $\eta$ to be stuck inside.
+But, {according to} Lemma~\ref{le:crossinglemma}, for each new good annulus that particle $i$ meets, it has probability at least $\eta$ to be stuck inside.
 Roughly, this will imply that the event $E_{M,k}$ cannot occur with high probability.

 More precisely, given a realization of $A_{n}[M^\alpha+kM]$, let $X_1$ be the number of good annuli which are crossed by particle $1$.
 Given $X_1,\ldots,X_i$, with $i\geq 1$, let $X_{i+1}$ be the number of good annuli which are crossed by particle $i+1$, \textit{but not} already crossed by particles $1,\ldots,i$. {Notice that after the launches of the first $i$ particles, $i$ new sites are added to the aggregate.
 With nonnull probability, some of these particles will settle on the first good annuli.
 Hence, some of these good annuli will contain more than $\eta_0 r^2$ sites of the current aggregate.
 To deal with this problem, we choose to only focus on \textit{new good annuli} for the random variable $X_{i+1}$}.
 Notice that the random variables $X_i$, $i\geq 1$, are not identically distributed and that the sequence $(\PPP{X_i=0})_{i\geq 1}$ is non-decreasing.
 The following lemma shows that the random variable $X_i$ is stochastically dominated by a geometric distribution with parameter independent of $i$.